Submitting Expense Reports and Payment Requests

 Even if not directly charged to the federal government (i.e. charged instead to a departmental operating account), expenditures considered to be federal unallowable costs must be separately identified in the accounting records so that these costs can be appropriately treated in the University’s indirect cost rate proposal.
 These costs are generally identified by the fund, organization, or account code, increasing the importance of selecting the appropriate elements of the FOAPAL for any transaction.
 Federal unallowable costs that may be allowable for non-federal purposes but require special accounting treatment include:

-4. Entertainment costs: Costs of entertainment, including amusement, diversion, and social activities and any associated costs (e.g. travel) are unallowable for the federal indirect cost rate calculation and should be recorded in account codes 73XXXX so they can be easily excluded from the indirect cost rate analysis.
+- Entertainment costs: Costs of entertainment, including amusement, diversion, and social activities and any associated costs (e.g. travel) are unallowable for the federal indirect cost rate calculation and should be recorded in account codes 73XXX so they can be easily excluded from the indirect cost rate analysis.

-The signed version of this policy is available in PDF format by clicking here.
+The signed version of this policy is available in PDF format by clicking here: Spending and Travel Policy.
 Every effort has been made to keep this page in sync with the official policy.
 However, if any inconsistencies are located, the official policy will be followed.